 Samosas, the stuffed and fried fritters are quite frankly, delicious.
 They come in a wide variety of flavors, but generally speaking, samosas can be broken down into two specific categories: savory and sweet.
 The true comfort food samosa is the savory variant.
 Stuff it full of all the spices, veggies, or even meat that you love, then sit back and enjoy.

 - Pav Bhaji

 Pav bhaji is amazing comfort food, whether you buy it on the street or make it at home.
 It is a top tier snack in the country.
-And just like the majority of Indian food, pav bhaji tastes different depending on who is making it.
+And just like majority of Indian food, pav bhaji tastes different depending on who is making it.
 The bhaji can be made in many different ways, depending on the vegetables you have in hand!
-Make a batch of bhaji and store it in an insulated container so you can quickly toast the pav in butter and enjoy the snack while it’s pouring outside!
+Make a batch of bhaji and store it in an insulated hot case so you can quickly toast the pav in butter and enjoy the snack while it’s pouring outside!

 In a country where having chai and a snack is an everyday ritual, it is not difficult to find shops that cater to this love for hot and spicy snacks.
 Have a casserole and a flask handy and ready for the monsoon season, so you can store the hot snacks and tea to relish while enjoying the weather and rain outside.